catamphetamine/farce/README.md

 `NavigationStack` provides methods:

 * `addScrollableContainer(key: string, element: Element)` — Use it in cases when it should restore not only the page scroll position but also the scroll position(s) of any other scrollable container(s).
 Returns a "remove scrollable container" function.
-* `locationRendered()` — Call it every time a different location has been rendered, i.e. immediately after a different location has been rendered, including the initial location.
+* `locationRendered()` — Call it every time a different location has been rendered, including the initial location, without any delay, i.e. immediately after a different location has been rendered.

 <details>
 <summary>Using scroll position restoration feature without <code>NavigationStack</code></summary>